StateFarm-STEM/hablogger/c/arduino/lesson6/README.md

 ```

 ### Trouble shooting
+- Unplug the Arduino and check all of the connections ard try running it agian
-- Sd card formating needs to be fat32 or I have had difficulty getting the program to run
+- Sd card formating needs to be fat32 or the program will not run
+- GPS not reading cooridinates is likley caused by obstruction of the signal so moving outside may be necessary

 ### [Need help?](https://github.com/StateFarm-STEM/pyinthesky#need-some-help)